Cysha/pokelink-web/themes/round-hp/README.md

 ## Settings

+### Verticall vs Horizontal Layout
+By defaultt the theme works in a horizontal layout.
+For optimal layout:

+- Set the height to 180 in the OBS Source
+- Set the width to 890.
+You can increase this width to add more spacing between Pokémon

+To create a vertical Layout, just invert these values between width and height.

+> No matter if you're going for horizontal or vertical, after the source is configured in OBS, you can resize the visual widget in the stream editor.
 ### Pokemon Gen 7 Art
 This theme relies on Gen 7 Art provided by PokeLink.
 However the sprites can be updated to other PokeLink supported sprites by updating the `imgPahts` in `./assets/js/themeSettings.js`